 - Evelyn Peters from The Simpsons.
 (Although she's something of a Deconstruction, having graduated from a public high school with non-rich kids and feeling ashamed of this.)

-- Georgina Cavendish, Duchess of Devonshire is probably the Ur Example.
+- Georgina Cavendish, Duchess of Devonshire is probably the Ur-Example and has a movie to prove it.

-- An evil example: Betty Broderick who murdered her husband after she learned he was having an affair.
+- An infamous example: Betty Broderick who murdered her husband after he left her for a much younger woman.

 - Dorothy Wilde, niece of Oscar Wilde.
 She took after her uncle in terms of wit and personality.